abeade/browser-websocket-client/README.md

 #### JSON Pretty-Print

 The screenshot below shows the result of clicking on an incoming message.
-The message is formatted as a JavaScript Object with a single color for keys and different colors for values based on the type: null, number, string, and boolean.
+The message is formatted as a JavaScript Object with a single color for keys and different colors for values based on the type: boolean, null, number, and string.

 ![screenshot_3](screenshots/screenshot_3.png?raw=true)

 #### Options Section

-The "Options" section allows you to save server URLs and messages that you can select from drop-down menus in the "Client" section.
+The "Options" section allows you to save server URLs, protocols, and messages that you can select from drop-down menus in the "Client" section.
 They are saved to [storage.sync](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/storage/sync) so they remain available after a browser restart.
 You can edit and delete URLs, protocols, and messages.
 Additionally, you can pretty-print a saved message body.

 Note the toggle switch under the message body textarea.
 Use it to change the JSON formatting from single line to multi-line and vice versa.